.

 The Evolution & Future of Laboratory Software Systems

-The future of laboratory software systems can be analyzed from two perspectives: the growth of the laboratory service market and the developments in the laboratory software systems that labs use.
+The future of laboratory software systems can be analyzed from two perspectives:

 A few significant factors are driving the laboratory service market growth: